Satyajit Ray: Visual artist

 In 1950, D.J.
-Keymer sent Ray to London to work at the headquarters.
-During his six months in London, Ray watched 99 films, including Alexander Dovzhenko's Earth (1930) and Jean Renoir's The Rules of the Game (1939).
+Keymer sent Ray to London to work at their headquarters.
+During his six months there, Ray watched 99 films, including Alexander Dovzhenko's Earth (1930) and Jean Renoir's The Rules of the Game (1939).
 However, the film that had the most profound effect on him was the neorealist film Ladri di biciclette (Bicycle Thieves) (1948) by Vittorio De Sica.
 Ray later said that he walked out of the theatre determined to become a filmmaker.